kalibera/rchk/README.md

 ## Installation

-The tool is available in pre-built containers, Docker and Singularity, for *non-interactive* use.
+The tool is available in a pre-built Docker container, for *non-interactive* use.
 The container is invoked as a command to check a particular package: